-Watering the tree too much can also cause it to wilt.
-This is because trees need oxygen and giving them too much water prevents the roots from adequately absorbing the air needed to survive.
+Additionally, apply a thick layer of organic mulch over the roots to conserve moisture and moderate soil temperatures.
+Next spring, new growth will show you the true extent of the damage, if any.
+Watering your tree correctly is also essential for its survival.
+Trees need oxygen and giving them too much water prevents the roots from adequately absorbing the air needed to survive.
 Generally speaking, trees require two deep irrigations per week during their main growing seasons, which are spring and summer.

+In autumn and winter, trees require a watering session only once every few weeks.
 If your tree was transplanted from a nursery, for example, you may experience a number of stressors that cause it to settle poorly in your new environment.
 Inspection of trees should include an examination of the bark, stems and leaves for any signs of pests or abnormal appearance of plant structure.
 If you suspect that your newly planted tree has fallen ill, you should contact a certified arborist to see if the tree can be rescued or if it should be removed instead.
-Newly planted young trees require special care during their first year and, unfortunately, many planting errors can lead to the death of a tree.
+Research has shown that a tree planted at the right depth, in a hole of sufficient size to accommodate the tree's expanding root system, is much more likely to survive than one planted incorrectly.
 Another factor in determining how much water a tree might need is the climate in which it will be planted.

-Seedlings of trees that have lived for several years and grown in comfortable cultural conditions, develop and thrive in a careful and natural balance of leaf surface and root growth.
-This simply means shoveling the roots around the tree at a comfortable distance from the trunk. .
+Seedlings of trees that have lived for several years and grown in comfortable cultural conditions develop and thrive in a careful and natural balance of leaf surface and root growth.
+This simply means shoveling the roots around the tree at a comfortable distance from the trunk.